 \subsection{NGC 6946}

 We take three rotation curves published by \citet{bib:sanders}, by \citet{bib:boomsma} and \citet{bib:blok} (the latter were smoothed out).
-As is seen, the published rotation data differ significantly from each other, particularly rotation curve of \citet{bib:blok} exceeds much from the other.
-By using global disk model we obtained surface densities which smoothly converges to that of gas.
-Mass-to-light ratio is low based on rotation by Sanders ($3.49$ in B-band), but it becomes twice greater for rotation curve of THINGS ($6.15$) $M/L$ ratio for THINGS grows slightly with radius, for the other two curves it is approximately constant.
-Summing up, based on available rotation data it is difficult to uniquely decide about presence of non-baryonic dark matter in this galaxy.
+As can be seen in Fig. \ref{fig:6946} the published rotation data differ significantly from each other; in particular, the rotation curve of \citet{bib:blok} greatly exceeds the others.
+These differences result partly from the various inclination angles assumed.
+By using a global disc model we obtained surface densities that smoothly converge to that of gas.
+The mass-to-light ratio is low based on the rotation by Sanders ($3.49$ in the B-band), but it becomes twice as large for the rotation curve of THINGS ($6.15$).
+The mass-to-light ratio for THINGS grows slightly with radius; for the other two curves it is approximately constant.
+Summing up, based on the available rotation data it is difficult to decide uniquely about the presence of non-baryonic dark matter in this galaxy.
 The result depends of which rotation curve is used.

-Using our modeling method we can explain all these rotation curves.
-It is worth of pointing out that the obtained surface densities smoothly converge to that of gas.
-However, based on THINGS rotation curve, we obtain $M/L$ ratio much greater than for NGC 4736, NGC 1365, NGC 7793, similarly, for the other two rotation curves.
+Using our modelling method we can explain all these rotation curves.
+It is worthwhile to note that the obtained surface densities smoothly converge to that of the gas.
+However, based on the THINGS rotation curve, we obtain an mass-to-light ratio much greater than for that NGC 4736, 1365 and 7793, and similarly for the other two rotation curves.